makersacademy/CV/README.md

 ## HELI SIVUNEN

-I'm a multi-skilled, bilingual TV journalist and have years of experience working in national and international TV news at a senior level.
-I love working in a large group of talented professionals, and I'm proud to foster a great atmosphere and relationships within my team.
+I'm a bilingual developer and multi-skilled TV journalist with years of experience working in national and international TV news at a senior level.
+Whether in coding or TV production, I love working in small and large groups of talented professionals, and I'm proud to foster a great atmosphere and relationships within my teams.

-I was selected to train Avid video editing to more than a hundred ITN staff, and during that process (someone tried to poach me!)
-I realised I could make an important contribution towards improving software.
-I'm now hoping to use my TV production experience to help companies excite their audiences and business clients with elegant but highly practical software.
+I am a graduate of Makers, a 12-week, highly selective coding bootcamp in London.
+My first programming language is Ruby (including Rails), and I have also worked in Javascript and Swift and experimented with Python.
+My full-stack work has a strong emphasis on TDD.
+I have spent the last three months pair programming, and I've worked in three group projects with Agile practices and a rigorous workflow.
+I have been selected as scrum master several times because of my leadership and organisational skills.

 I care deeply about the environment.
 I spent several months planning my own business, which would have used ocean plastic to manufacture goods.
 I abandoned this because I realised the big beasts would catch up soon - I was right!
-I volunteer at Code Bar to help improve diversity in the tech industry, and am a member of ITN's Sustainability Forum which works to reduce the company's carbon footprint.
+I have signed up to volunteer at Code Bar to help improve diversity in the tech industry.
+I'm a member of ITN's Sustainability Forum which works to reduce the company's carbon footprint, and have recently become vegan to slash my own.

+During my career in TV news, I was selected to train Avid video editing to more than a hundred ITN staff, and in that process (someone tried to poach me!)
+I realised I could make an important contribution towards improving software.
+I'm now hoping to use my TV production experience to help companies excite their audiences and business clients with elegant but highly practical software.

 ## Skills

+#### Programming

+- Languages Ruby, Javascript, Swift, HTML, CSS
+- Frameworks: Rails, Bootstrap
+- Test suites: RSpec, Capybara, Jasmine, Travis
+- IDEs: Atom, Xcode
+- Other technologies: GitHub for version control and continuous integration, Heroku for deployment, Active Record for persisting data, SQL/TablePlus for data management

-#### TV journalism
+#### TV journalism / communication

-- I have excellent writing, editing, editorial and logistical skills.
-I'm very proud that I was the first Channel 4 News journalist to report and edit a lead story!
+- excellent writing, editing, editorial and logistical skills.
+I'm very proud that I was the first Channel 4 News journalist to report and edit a lead story.
+- I have my voice heard in editorial meetings, face-to-face meetings with the CEO, and was asked by our presenter Jon Snow to work as the researcher on his book because of my ability to condense complex information.
 - Programmes I have worked on have won Emmy, Bafta and RTS awards for news coverage and News Programme of the Year.

-#### Communication

-- I have outstanding verbal and written communication skills - I have my voice heard in editorial meetings, face-to-face meetings with the CEO, and was asked by our presenter Jon Snow to work as the researcher on his book because of my ability to condense complex information.

 #### Languages